2015 summary: the preparation for and purposes of nationality data collection in schools begins behind closed doors

-August 2015: Nicky Morgan announces a review of the impact of immigration on education or ‘education tourism’.
-Concerns in some quarters that this is a reworking of 2013 plans to ‘crackdown’ on migrant families.
+August 2015: After General Election, The Secretary of State for Education announces a review of the impact of immigration on education or ‘education tourism’.
+Concerns this is a reworking of 2013 plans to ‘crackdown’ on migrant families.

 Nov-December 2015: The Star Chamber Scrutiny Board “approved” the change to expand the school census collection to include country-of-birth and nationality.
 The purpose and reason given is: “Whilst the department collects limited information on children who have moved into the English education system from abroad, the collected information is insufficient to ascertain the impact that such entrants have on the education system.
 The introduction of these data items will assist in the identification of such pupils and may facilitate the targeting of support to such pupils.”

-February 29: A later technical change notice includes language data expansion for all children.
+February 29: A technical change notice includes language data expansion for all children.

-May 4: The announcement was published “after a delay obtaining clearance”.
-The Department instructs schools to collect the data for the 2016-17 school year census, and many schools begin before the school summer term ends, even before the Statutory Instrument is laid on July 21st.
+May 4: The announcement of changes to the September 2016 census data collection are published “after a delay obtaining clearance”.
+The Department instructs schools to collect nationality among the data in the 2016-17 school year census, and many schools begin before the school summer term ends, even before the Statutory Instrument is laid on July 21st.
+Public understanding is that this is ‘to help understand the effects of immigration.”

 June 23: Schools Week first reports the change and teacher concerns about the expansion to collect country-of-birth and nationality “immigration data” from every child age 2-19.